Access and Participation Plan 2020/21–2024/25

 - Any distress and inconvenience that has been caused by the LSA

-8. Applications for compensation should be made to the Registrar.
+8. Applications for compensation should be made to the Operations Director.
 They should contain as much information as possible and the basis for any estimates of costs should be clearly set out.
 Claims will be considered within 28 days and the outcome will be communicated to each applicant in writing.

-9. Where a student is dissatisfied with the LSA’s assessment of their claim for compensation they should challenge the basis for the assessment by contacting the Registrar.
+9. Where a student is dissatisfied with the LSA’s assessment of their claim for compensation they should challenge the basis for the assessment by contacting the Operations Director.
 If dissatisfied with the outcome the student should invoke the LSA complaints procedure, which is set out in the Institutional Handbook.